ae-dschorsaanjo/lipu-lili-pi-toki-pona/informal.md

 ### Time

 It is often seen that people shorten _tenpo ni_ as _tenni_.
 Other variations are also seen sometimes.
 In these cases, the _ten-_ prefix stands for _tenpo_.

-## oke

-It can be used as a _general approval_ or like _okay in English_.
-Should not be used whatsoever!
-The only possible use of it is only in speech when one does not want think of a real toki pona equivalent, so uses a _tokiponized okay_.

 ## Use of non-proper names as unofficial words or nouns